CLOXKEDMASKED/cloxkedmasked.github.io/README.md

-yes, i took most of the stuff from the other repostry but I'm trying to add more gaes myself so.
+yes, i took most of the stuff from the other repostry but I'm trying to add more games myself so.

 - https://oddgames.uk/
 - https://funmath.club/